jwilber/old_website/_posts/2016-09-30-Writing-More-Efficient-R-Code.markdown

 #### Memory In Use

 To get pertinent information regarding memory used in session, you can use the `pryr` package.
 The `pryr` package contains multiple useful functions that yield memory usage information.
+Some examples are below:

 * `mem_change`: Returns change in memory (megabytes) before and after running the code.
 * `mem_used`: Returns total megabytes of ram used by R.